 If the recipient of the toy is an infant, be careful with what you choose.
 Babies enjoy toys that are lightweight and colorful.
 Children will love a toy just for the beauty of it.
 It is also important to ensure that the toys are not toxic, as they will inevitably end up in the child's mouth.

-If you are trying to figure out a good toy to purchase for your child, a good idea would be to ask them if there is something they want.
+If you are trying to figure out a good toy to purchase for your child, a good idea would be to ask them if there is something that they would want.
 This will give you a better idea of what to get.
 Before running out to get all these toys, see what your child likes first.

 Any toy you purchase for a child ought to have a return or exchange policy.
-By the time your child gets the gift, their interests may have moved on to something different.
+By the time your child gets the gift, his interests may have moved on to something different.
 Being able to take the toy back if it isn't a hit is important.